TexasCodeEm/cse112-sp22-team6/README.md

 - Right Arrow to open settings pane if stats pane isn't open, or close stats pane otherwise
 - "T" to complete task
 - Space Bar to start/reset timer
 - "Y"/"N" to answer prompts
+- "Q" to view the tutorial page

 ## App Tutorial
 Please visit the link above and click on the info button to checkout our tutorial page.